 Note: Atlys visa photo tool takes care of all the above specifications automatically to make your application process smooth.
 Atlys ensures your photo is perfect for submission, even for minors.

-Here’s a more detailed explanation for each requirement related to the passport photo for the France visa:
+Here’s a more detailed explanation of the France visa photo specifications:

 France Visa Photo Size:

-The printed photo must measure 35mm x 45mm (3.5 x 4.5 cm).
+The France Visa Photo Size must measure 35mm * 45mm in width.
 To ensure accurate facial recognition and verification, the face, from the bottom of the chin to the top of the crown, should occupy 70% to 80% of the total photo height.

 France Visa Photo File Size & Resolution: